 - Take with a meal (do not take without food)

-- Juluca interacts with antacids, laxatives, mineral supplements, and compounds that contain calcium, magnesium, aluminum, or iron, including medicines available over the counter; check with your medical provider before using these.
+- Dolutegravir + rilpivirine (Juluca) interacts with antacids, laxatives, mineral supplements, and compounds that contain calcium, magnesium, aluminum, or iron, including medicines available over the counter; check with your medical provider before using these.

-- Juluca has not been studied during pregnancy; tell your medical provider if you become pregnant while taking this drug
+- Dolutegravir + rilpivirine (Juluca) should not be taken by adults or adolescents who may become pregnant or during the early weeks of pregnancy; tell your medical provider if you become pregnant while taking this drug

 Same side effects as